 Jobs For Our Son

-Here are some jobs our son could do that may be applicable to your business as well.
+To stop worrying about work for our son, here are some jobs our son could do that may be applicable to your business as well.

 Business Development.
 This is a revenue generating role for bringing in new business.
 He would be responsible for finding new synergistic products and advertising partnerships with Financial Samurai.
 Business development is the most common and coveted role every post-MBA graduate, who isn’t a founder, wants to land.
 Maybe he can develop a tie-up with Financial Samurai and the NBA.
 Or maybe he can reach out to the fast-growing Chinese and Indian advertising market.
 The possibilities are endless.